Tucson, AZ, Degree Programs in Mental Health Counseling

 The university and the community college offering such programs are highlighted here.
 Learn about levels of study and degrees awarded as well as course topics addressed in these studies.
 Get facts about each school in the table below.

 - University of Arizona is the only university in Tucson and the surrounding area that offers a mental health counseling program.
-The main campus is situated directly in downtown Tucson.
+The main campus is situated about nine miles from downtown Tucson.

 Comparison of Schools